qazmlpok/quivi/README.md

     - (Optionally) Opening a folder/archive that has a placeholder will automatically load the placeholder
 - Holding down shift while using the scrollwheel will scroll horizontally.
 - Holding down ctrl while using the scrollwheel zoom in/out on the mouse cursor's location (instead of the center of the image)
+- Added "Drag image" as an explicit command, instead of the default behavior of always dragging with left click.
+This means left click can be reassigned to a different action, such as Next image, and it will never attempt to move the image.
+The old behavior can be restored via an option in the Mouse tab.
+- Changed how the list of commands for keyboard/mouse are populated.
+Some commands are now marked as keyboard or mouse only.
+This technically removes functionality, but it makes the menu slightly easier to work with.

 # Removed features
 For the most part, existing functionality is being kept intact.
 A few things were dropped either due to difficulty porting the code from Python2 to Python3, or because they aren't needed any more.